Use trusted images for continuous integrationEstimated reading time: 7 minutes

 docker image push my_dtr:4443/me/an_image the value

 -s flag would be expected to be

-If you are using DTR, the name of the repository should be identical to the full name you use
+If you use DTR, the name of the repository should be identical to the full name you use

 docker image push command.
-If however you use Docker Hub, the name you use in a
+If you use Docker Hub, the name you use in a

 docker image push

 docker image push me/alpine, you then